stoplightio/docs/articles/prism/runtime.md

 /**
  * Get the current request's method.
  *
- * Returns
- *   method (string) - The HTTP method for Double Dollar Sign Request.
+ * @returns {string} method - The HTTP method for the current Scenario step request.
  */
 var method = input.method.get();

 /**
  * Set the current request's method.
  *
- *   method (string) - The new HTTP method for Double Dollar Sign Request.
+ * @param {string} method  - The new HTTP method for the current Scenario step request.
  */
 input.method.set(method);
 ```